ELIZABETH-BINEY/alx-system_engineering-devops/0x00-shell_basics/README.md

-List items or files in a folder.
+First 1-List items or files in a folder.